-It is impossible to understand our societies without apprehending their technical roots, which constitute the foundations of our political, economic, cultural, and everyday world.
-This book offers for the first time a synthesis of the global history of contemporary techniques, based on the contributions of recent historiography.
+It is impossible to understand societies without looking at their technological underpinnings.
+Technology constitutes the very fabric of societies' political, economic, cultural, and everyday realities.
+Building on recent historiography, this book offers the first overview of the global history of contemporary technology.

-Gathering more than fifty specialists of the history of technology, we present an overview of technical evolutions on a global scale.
-As such, the book accounts for a diversity that challenges both teleological approaches on progress and Eurocentric perspectives.
-It explores the complex socioeconomic implications of techniques as well as the system of representations and power strategies that led to the emergence of our contemporary world.
+Gathering more than fifty specialists of the history of technology, the collection of essays presents an overview of technological evolutions on a global scale.
+The book challenges both teleological approaches on progress and eurocentric perspectives.
+It explores the complex socio-economic implications of ‘techniques’ (and not simply technology) as well as the systems of representation and power structures that led to the emergence of today’s world.

-The purpose is to decentre the history of technology.
-In this perspective, a central question concerns the very category of the history of technology, i.e. the term ‘technology.’
-Refusing both the limitations of ‘technology’ and of ‘useful knowledge’, we reaffirm the necessity to study techniques as embodying human activity as a whole.
-In that sense, history is tied to anthropology and ethnology.
+The purpose of the collected essays is to offer a new history of technology.
+In this perspective, a central question concerns the very category of the history of technology, i.e. the term ‘technology’ itself.
+Refusing both the limitations of ‘technology’ and of ‘useful knowledge’, the book stresses the necessity to study technology as embodying human activity as a whole.
+In that sense, history of technology, envisioned as techniques rather than purely technologies, is intrinsically linked to anthropology and ethnology.

-This book follows a three-part organization.
-The first section opens with a world tour of techniques, restoring the complexity of regional historiographies and of the meanings given to technical activities in society.
-The second part focuses on sectors of activity, processes, and products with a strong emphasis on means of production and communication, the exploitation of natural resources, major technical systems, infrastructures and networks.
-The final section provides access to major cross-related issues (devoting much attention to the role played by technology in globalization, particularly through colonization, imperialism, and the extension of large technical systems).
+This book is divided into three sections.
+The first section opens with a world tour of techniques, restoring the complexity of regional historiographies and of the meanings given to technological activities in different societies.
+The second part focuses on sectors of activity, processes, and products with a strong emphasis on means of production and communication, the exploitation of natural resources, major technological systems, infrastructures and networks.
+The final section provides access to major cross-related issues.
+It pays particular attention to the role played by technology/techniques in the process of globalization, particularly through colonization, imperialism, and the development of large technological systems.